KhronosGroup/glTF/extensions/Khronos/KHR_multi_view/README.md

 `MODELVIEWPROJECTION`        | `PROJECTION[VIEW_ID] * VIEW[VIEW_ID] * MODEL`
 `MODELVIEWPROJECTIONINVERSE` | `PROJECTIONINVERSE[VIEW_ID] * VIEWINVERSE[VIEW_ID] * MODELINVERSE`

-Note that on modern scalar GPUs using 'transpose( mat3( MODELINVERSE ) )' is no more expensive in a shader than using an explicit 'MODELINVERSETRANSPOSE' uniform.
+Note that on modern scalar GPUs using `transpose( mat3( MODELINVERSE ) )` is no more expensive in a shader than using an explicit `MODELINVERSETRANSPOSE` uniform.
 Instead, using an explicit uniform only introduces overhead to pass the uniform value to the shader.

 ## Multi-View Fragment Shader Requirements